sirrobot01/backend-financial/README.md

 Pull the repo

-Install Python from https://www.python.org/downloads/ Confirm if **pip** is installed, if yes, run this following code
+Install Python from https://www.python.org/downloads/ Confirm if **pip3** is installed, if yes, run this following code

->pip install -r requirements.txt
+>pip3 install -r requirements.txt

 if installed, run this command to start the server